-Our pergola from Forever RedwoodWelcome to the FDE Garden Lab!QR coded signs in Garden Lab!
-Instant way to find out about our plants, trees, and collections.
+Our pergola from Forever RedwoodWelcome to the FDE Garden Lab!QR-coded signs in Garden Lab!
+An instant way to learn about our plants, trees, and collections.
 Follow us on our site on PlantsMap.com at https://www.plantsmap.com/organizations/frederick-douglass-elementary-school-garden-lab

 We have established a staff garden committee to support the garden coordinator and have strong summer support from parent volunteers.
 Our PTA has a parent Garden Lab Committee to work hand in hand with our staff.Kindergarten Sunflower Project: From planting, to harvesting, to making observations and recording data, to packaging seeds and organizing a fundraiser to sell the seeds to raise money for the garden

-Our big surprise in 2018 came from our partnership with Forever Redwood, a company in California which practices restorative forestry practices in creating wooden structures.
-Forever Redwood donated 50% of the cost of a pergola and shipping to enable us to have enough funds along with a grant to purchase a pergola kit that we will construct this fall as a shade structure for the center garden lab table.
+Our big surprise in 2018 came from our partnership with Forever Redwood, a company in California that practices restorative forestry practices in creating wooden structures.
+Forever Redwood donated 50% of the cost of a pergola and shipping to enable us to have enough funds, along with a grant to purchase a pergola kit that we will construct this fall as a shade structure for the center garden lab table.

-The FDE garden lab provides much more than an academic lab as it nurtures the health and well-being of over 1,000 students, families, staff, and community members linked to our garden, while providing a means to demonstrate the importance of sustainability and a direct link to nurturing through outdoor learning.
+The FDE garden lab provides much more than an academic lab as it nurtures the health and well-being of over 1,000 students, families, staff, and community members linked to our garden while providing a means to demonstrate the importance of sustainability and a direct link to nurturing through outdoor learning.
 The FDE Garden Lab has hosted over 50 local public and private schools for tours and information sessions.
 It has been the host to state and national organizations for conferences and professional development.

-Even with the changes that COVID-19 brought to our school, we took pride in the garden lab as it thrived and was even used for instruction with both hybrid and distance learning models.
+Even with the changes that COVID-19 brought to our school, we took pride in the garden lab as it thrived and was even used for instruction with hybrid and distance learning models.

-Now there are new projects and goals on the horizon as we expand this important outdoor space that feeds the body and mind and that continues to be the heartbeat of our school and community!
+Now there are new projects and goals on the horizon as we expand this essential outdoor space that feeds the body and mind and continues to be the heartbeat of our school and community!
 It is OUR GARDEN for all to nurture and explore!From the garden...harvesting lettuce......to delivering the lettuce crop to the Cafe.....to the table to eat our yummy lettuce.If you have any questions, would like to volunteer or would like to support our garden lab, please contact Marykirk Cunningham, FDE Garden Lab Coordinator, at email@example.com.Click HERE to donate directly